pelicanmapping/rocky/README.md

 Rocky is a 3D geospatial map & terrain rendering engine.<img align="right" width="200" alt="Screenshot 2023-02-22 124318" src="https://user-images.githubusercontent.com/326618/220712284-8a17d87a-431f-4966-a425-0f2628b23b40.png">

 Rocky will render an accurate 3D or 2D map with real geospatial imagery and elevation data.
-It supports thousands of map projections (thanks to the *PROJ* toolkit) and most popular geodata formats including GeoTIFF, WMTS, WMS, and TMS.
+It supports thousands of map projections and many popular geodata formats including GeoTIFF, WMTS, WMS, and TMS.

 This project is in its early stages.
 It is based on the data model in the osgEarth SDK, a 3D GIS toolkit created in 2008 and still in wide use today.

 # A simple Rocky application

+**Quick Start** : Head over to the [rocky-demo](https://github.com/pelicanmapping/rocky-demo) repository for a template project much like the one below!
+It includes a `vcpkg.json` manifest to get `vcpkg` users up and running quickly.

 ### main.cpp
 ```c++